Have you heard that balanced hormones mean a balanced life? There might be some truth to this!

 3. Stress Less

 Chronic stress may suppress hormone production.
-When we experience stress, our body releases the hormone called Indian Journal of Endocrinology and Metabolism explains that cortisol can alter the levels of many different hormones in the body and can cause an imbalance.
+When we experience stress, our body releases the hormone called cortisol.
+The Indian Journal of Endocrinology and Metabolism explains that cortisol can alter the levels of many different hormones in the body and can cause an imbalance.
 It’s high time you slow down, learn to relax and breathe.
-Unwind and give yourself some “me” time!.
-The
+Unwind and give yourself some “me” time!

 4. Get a Good Night’s Sleep